 If you have any suggestions when it comes to the content or the blog itself, feel free to share.
 I’ll try to improve everything step by step, but if you think something should be done right away, let me know!

-AboutHi.
-My name is Radosław, but you can call me Stonekeep, Stone or actually however you like.
-I'm a gamer from Poland.
-I've spent most of my life playing video games.
-Well, not like it's something to be proud of.
-Right now I'm working as a freelance writer, mostly creating Hearthstone-related content, but I have so much more to share and that's why I've decided to create this blog.
-Right now it's still pretty empty, since I'm just getting started, but in the future you should expect to find reviews, guides and more general articles about different games I'm playing right now.
+Right now I'm working as a freelance writer, mostly creating Hearthstone-related content.
+But since I have so much more to share, I've decided to create this blog.
+Right now it's still pretty empty, since I'm just getting started, but in the future you should expect to find reviews, guides and more general content about different games I'm playing right now.